kgisl/pythonFDP/manual/pc0.md

 # Iteration 3
 ## CloudCoder Training: Printing a Right Triangle (series of 6?)

-Diagonals and Diamonds Pattern Printing
+- Diagonals and Diamonds Pattern Printing
+- Need to teach how to http://j.mp/debugPrograms and use the Python Visualizer

 # Lab 0.1 and 0.2 in CyberDojo